-Field Identifier Field information Nomenclature 3 Filter Displayed as FLT, LP, CHR, BOW (Bowtie), R-Y This can be selected in the COMPOSITE or COMPONENT FILTER submenu of the WFM Pane menu 4 Standard Displays the Line Rate/Frame Rate [1080i/59.94]; this is selected in the VIDEO FORMAT > VIDEO A though D CONFIGURE menu 5 Reference Displays the reference as INT, EXT (toggled by pressing the EXT button) 6 Gain Displays the selected gain; Gain ranges are 0.5 to 15.0 (change by pressing the STEP or VAR button) 7 Amplitude cursor readout Displays the amplitude cursor as AMP and the selected numerical value followed by the unit or measure (mV, units, or IRE) 8 Time cursor readout Displays the time cursor as TIME and the selected numerical value followed by the unit or measure (μs) 9 Line select information Line select is shown as Line number with the ODD or EVEN field (odd or even field will only show for interlaced Video Formats) 10 WFM graticule Shows the WFM RGB, YCBCR, or Composite graticule; the graticule is dependent upon the Video format, Zoom, and scale selections 11 Scale Indicates the major graticule indications for time 12 Zoom Displays Zoom when enabled Blank when Zoom is disabled Press the ZOOM button to cycle through the ZOOM modes
+Field Identifier Field information Nomenclature 1 Input Displays user-configurable source IDs for input and routers 2 Format Displayed as YC_BC_R , RGB, YRGB, or Composite (CMPST).
+This can be selected in the HD FORMAT or SD FORMAT submenu of the WFM Pane menu.
+3 Filter Displayed as FLT, LP, CHR, BOW (Bowtie), R-Y This can be selected in the COMPOSITE or COMPONENT FILTER submenu of the WFM Pane menu.
+4 Standard Displays the Line Rate/Frame Rate [1080i/59.94].
+This is selected in the VIDEO FORMAT\VIDEO A though D CONFIGURE menu.
+5 Reference Displays the reference as INT, EXT.
+Toggled by pressing the EXT button.
+6 Gain Displays the selected gain.
+The Gain ranges are 0.5 to 15.0.
+Change by pressing the STEP or VAR button.
+7 Amplitude cursor readout Displays the amplitude cursor as AMP and the selected numerical value followed by the unit or measure (mV, units, or IRE).
+8 Time cursor readout Displays the time cursor as TIME and the se selected numerical value followed by the unit or measure (μ S).
+9 Line select information Line select is shown as Line number with the ODD or EVEN field (odd or even field will only show for interlaced Video Formats).
+10 WFM graticule Shows the WFM RGB, YCBCR, or Composite graticule.
+The graticule is dependent upon the Video format, Zoom, and scale selections.
+11 Scale Indicates the major graticule indications for time.
+12 Zoom Displays Zoom when enabled Blank when Zoom is disabled Press the ZOOM button to cycle through the ZOOM modes.